Reclusive megadonor Timothy Mellon offered to help pay U.S. troops during the shutdown. So, who is he?

 He emerged on the political scene as a megadonor relatively late in life.
 Over two decades, from 1996 to 2017, he gave a total of $350,000 in donations to political candidates.
 But in the four years between January 2020 and June 2024 he gave $227 million to federal candidates and political committees.

 Last year, Mellon made a $50 million donation to a Trump-affiliated super PAC, one of the largest individual contributions ever made public.
 That was one of several donations to the super PAC during the 2024 election cycle, totaling around $150 million.
-He also contributed $13 million to the Sentinel Action Fund, a super PAC affiliated with the conservative Heritage Foundation, which produced Project 2025, the policy blueprint the Trump administration has relied on in overhauling the federal government.
+He also contributed $13 million to the Sentinel Action Fund, a voter turnout super PAC that used to be affiliated with Heritage Action, the sister organization of the conservative Heritage Foundation.

 $25 million: How much Mellon gave to Robert F. Kennedy Jr.'s presidential campaign

-Note: Editor's note: An earlier version of this article said that Mellon contributed $13 million to the Sentinel Action Fund, a super PAC affiliated with the conservative Heritage Foundation, which produced Project 2025.
-But the group was founded as part of its sister organization, Heritage Action for America in 2022.
-In 2023, the Sentinel Action Fund relaunched as a separate super PAC.
-The story has been updated.